banner

 Processing Events in InputReader#

 In the thread loop of InputReader, the loopOnce method is called to obtain input events from EventHub.
 If events are obtained, it continues to call processEventsLocked for processing.
-Then it will call InputDevice -> InputMapper -> InputDispatcher (InputListenerInterface), triggering the notifyXxx method in InputDispatcher to pass the events.
+It will then call InputDevice -> InputMapper -> InputDispatcher (InputListenerInterface), triggering the notifyXxx method in InputDispatcher, thus passing the events to the upper layer.

 webp-1720681492182-198